spacetelescope/webbpsf/docsource/relnotes.rst

 **The following factors are NOT included in these simulations:**

-* PSF variations across the field of view of any instrument (though each one has its own distinct OPDs for the center of its FOV).
+* Wavefront error (OPD) variations across the field of view of any instrument (though each one has its own distinct OPDs for the center of its FOV).
 * Optical distortions.
 * Instrumental wavefront errors are not modeled separately, though they are included in some of the supplied RevV OPDs.
 * Coronagraphic masks are assumed to be perfect (i.e. the masks exactly match their design parameters.)